 Zappos is a great example of a company that built a great culture.
 And as a result, Amazon acquired it for over a billion dollars.

 So you think about how you can build a great company culture that allows you to build a solid company and be acquired for a lot of money.
 Importantly, Zappos’ culture became a threat to Amazon and Amazon purchased the company because of this threat.

 So consider this question: can your culture positively “infect” the culture of an acquirer?

 It’s one thing to build a great culture but think about if you can create a great culture that when acquired, is so great and strong that you can “infect” the larger company that buys you with it.
 That’s a great way to build value.

 You can also build value through your back-office infrastructure.

-Your back-office infrastructure includes all the departments that support your revenue generating areas, such as IT, human resource, accounting, legal, etc. A solid back-office ensures your business will continue to run smoothly without you and after an acquisition.
+Your back-office infrastructure includes all the departments that support your revenue-generating areas, such as IT, human resources, accounting, legal, etc. A solid back-office ensures your business continues to run smoothly without you and after an acquisition.